|

 obstacles provided or relied on for protecting those premises from intruders;

-(b) that line shall be determined on the
+and (b) that line shall be determined on the

 assumption that every gate, door or other barrier across a way through a fence,

 wall or other obstacle is closed.”
+Increases

-of penalties
+of penalties 13 Maximum

-penalty for possessing for terrorist purposes
+penalty for possessing for terrorist purposes (1) In

 section 57(4)(a) of the Terrorism Act 2000 (c.
 11) (10